 Online applications are discouraging, but persistence is key for success.
 Set up a “job search agent” that will e-mail you when a relevant job opens up.
 Apply again and again.
 Repeat until you have a job.
-Make sure you applications are 100% error free and follow the directions closely.
+Make sure your applications are 100% error-free and follow the directions closely.

 Active Job Search: Career Fairs

 Career fairs can be a great way to network and find a job if you are well prepared.
 Go in with a plan of attack.
 Research the companies in attendance ahead of time, seek them out, and show that you have knowledge and interest in the company.
 Bring a copy of your resume on nice resume paper and wear a suit and tie (or woman’s equivalent) to show that you are serious.

 You do not have to talk to everyone.
 Don’t waste your time or the company’s time if you are not interested in working there.